garrandall/popular-music-data/tracks/closer-remedy.md

 Splashes on the beach
 Coloring the rocks on shore
 Like your love colored me
-Oh i've never felt this way
+Oh I've never felt this way
 In my life before
 Cuz you've brought out that part of me

-That i've learned to adore
+That I've learned to adore

 Closer.
 Closer to me.
-Now that i've found you girl.
+Now that I've found you girl.
 I'll never let you leave.

 Closer.